top of page

 5 Key Points

-2. Why It Feels So Certain The human brain is wired to make predictions in social contexts, but mind reading mistakes these predictions for certainty.
-Emotional cues, past experiences, or personal insecurities can make these assumptions feel like facts.
+• Why It Feels So Certain: The brain is built to predict social outcomes, but mind reading mistakes prediction for certainty.
+Emotional cues, past experiences, and personal insecurities can make assumptions feel factual, reinforcing negative beliefs about yourself and others and increasing vulnerability to anxiety and depression.

 A horned, winged creature with a third eye holds a brain.
 Its skin is green and red.
 It stands on a beige background, exuding a mystical aura.